What Are The Best Trolling Rods For Salmon In 2023?

 Rod material

 Due to the extreme strain put on salmon trolling rods, they need to be built with highly durable material.
-In most cases, the best fishing rods for salmon will be fiberglass, or a fiberglass/graphite composite material.
+In most cases, the best trolling rods for salmon will be fiberglass, or a fiberglass/graphite composite material.

-Graphite rods are much lighter, which is great when you’re spinning or casting, but for this kind of fishing that’s not really necessary.
+Graphite trolling rods are much lighter, which is great when you’re spinning or casting, but for this kind of fishing that’s not really necessary.

 The only exception to this would be if you’re fishing for coho or kokanee, which tend to be smaller than other salmon species.